Rate Limiting in Ambassador Edge Stack

 Request Labels

-Mappings can have multiple labels
+Mappings can have multiple labels which annotate a given request.

 ---apiVersion: getambassador.io/v2kind: Mappingmetadata:name: catalogspec:prefix: /catalog/service: cataloglabels:ambassador:- string_request_label: # a specific request label group- catalog # annotate the request with the string `catalog`- header_request_label:- headerkey: # The name of the labelheader: ":method" # annotate the request with the specific HTTP method usedomit_if_not_present: true # if the header is not present, omit the label- multi_request_label_group:- authorityheader:header: ":authority"omit_if_not_present: true- xuserheader:header: "x-user"omit_if_not_present: true